RedHatOfficial/turbonomic-companion-operator/README.md

 ### Continuous reconciliation with ArgoCD

-If you're managing your workloads using ArgoCD, you need to do 2 things:

-1. Set `IGNORED_ARGOCD` environment variable to `false` on this webhook process.
-By default, ArgoCD managed workloads do not have resources overridden, because ArgoCD application owner needs to take additional step (below) to avoid constant back and forth between ArgoCD / gitops and this webhook.
-2. Ignore compute resources [tracked by ArgoCD](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_tracking/) to prevent ArgoCD from marking the workload out of sync.
+If you're managing your workloads using ArgoCD, you need to ignore compute resources [tracked by ArgoCD](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_tracking/) to prevent ArgoCD from marking the workload out of sync.

     ```yaml
     apiVersion: argoproj.io/v1alpha1